ropensci/roweb3/content/stat-software-review/_index.md

 10. Networks
 11. Workflow Support

 Full details of procedures for preparing and submitting statistical packages for peer review are containing in our ["*Statistical Software Peer Review*" book](https://stats-devguide.ropensci.org/index.html).
-The system is currently in an initial trial phase, during which we ask that packages authors wishing to submit first do via opening a pre-submission enquiry issue at [ropenscilabs/statistical-software-review](https://github.com/ropenscilabs/statistical-software-review).
-Anyone wishing to submit is also welcome to directly contact the statistical software team (Mark Padgham, mark<at>ropensci.org, and Noam Ross, ross<at>ecohealthalliance.org).
+The system is currently in its trial phase.
+We ask that authors considering submission of a statistical package first via open a [pre-submission inquiry](https://github.com/ropensci/software-review/issues/new?assignees=&labels=&template=B-submit-a-presubmission-inquiry.md).
+Those with questions and inquiries are welcome to contact the statistical software team (Mark Padgham, mark<at>ropensci.org, and Noam Ross, ross<at>ecohealthalliance.org).

 This work is supported through a [grant from the Alfred P. Sloan Foundation](/blog/2019/07/15/expanding-software-review/).